-Note that camera settings will change from picture to picture due to the changing of lights.
+Tripod is a must for all low light and night photography to get a sharp and crisp image.
+Do take note that camera settings will change from picture to picture due to the changing of lights.

-The above image was photographed with aperture priority mode.
-The aperture was set to f/11.
+The above image was photographed with an aperture setting of f/11.
 This is to ensure that all subjects are in focus, near and far.
 ISO is kept low to avoid noise in the image.
-In this case it was ISO200.
+In this case, it was ISO200.

 Photographing low light without a tripod

-is challenging as it sounds.
+This is challenging as it sounds.
 There are ways to photograph in low light without a tripod and to avoid camera shake.